Wooden flooring ideas for a stylish living room

 Laminate wooden flooring

-Laminate flooring is one of the most common modern floorings in British homes nowadays, and for good reason.
-Laminate flooring can come in many different looks, from different types of wood to different characteristics, making it incredibly versatile for many tastes.
-So, whether you prefer a vintage look, or if you prefer a sleek understated wooden floor, laminate could be perfect for you.
+Laminate flooring is one of the most common modern floorings in British homes nowadays and therefore top of our wooden floor living room ideas.
+Laminate flooring comes in different types of wood designs, colours, and finishes, making it incredibly versatile.
+So, whether you prefer an aged vintage look or a traditional oak effect laminate floor, laminate could be perfect for your living room.

-Not only does laminate suit a range of styles, but it also works great for those on a budget.
+Not only does laminate suit a range of styles, it’s also great for those on a budget.
 Solid wood flooring can be expensive, and laminate gives you the look and feel of solid wood flooring, without the expensive price tag.
-Textured laminate can recreate the feel of wood flooring, and some of our laminate floorings here at Tapi are embossed so that the impressions on the top layer perfectly match the grooves and whorls of the wood pattern - the ‘perfect imperfections of real wood – on the decorative layer below.
+Textured laminate can recreate the feel of wood flooring, and some laminate flooring types are embossed so that the impressions on the top layer match up with the grooves and whorls of the wood pattern on the decorative layer below.

-Laminate flooring is also great for family homes where rooms can be very busy and full of life, and the occasional spill or stain on the floor - some of our laminates have amazing stain and water-resistant properties that make them perfect for coping with all the chaos of family life, whether you have pets, children, or both.
-Keeping your laminate clean helps it last longer too, so you can enjoy your flooring for many years to come.
+Laminate flooring is also great for family homes where rooms can be very busy and full of life.
+When faced with the occasional spill on the floor, many of our laminates have amazing stain and water-resistant properties that make them perfect for coping with all the chaos of family life, whether you have pets, children, or both.

 Vinyl flooring

-Vinyl is another amazing option for creating the effect of wooden flooring in your home and can come in lots of different patterns, like herringbone, to give your home a more versatile and contemporary feel.
-We also sell slip-resistant vinyl floorings for areas in your home that can get a little slippery, like bathrooms and stairs.
+Vinyl is another amazing option for creating the effect of wooden flooring in your home.
+It comes in lots of different patterns, like herringbone, to give your home a more versatile and contemporary feel.
+We also sell slip-resistant vinyl floorings for areas in your home that can get a little slippery, like bathrooms and kitchens.

-As well as having lots of different looks to choose from, sheet vinyl is also much cheaper and easier to fit than wooden flooring as it comes in large rolls that are spread out on the floor and sealed to the subfloor using adhesive.
-What makes it even cheaper is that most sheet vinyl doesn’t require any underlay underneath it to give it a nice spongy feeling – this cushioned effect is built into the bottom layers of the vinyl roll!
+As well as having lots of different looks to choose from, sheet vinyl is also much cheaper and easier to fit than wooden flooring.
+Vinyl comes in large rolls that are spread out on the floor and sealed to the subfloor using adhesive.
+What makes it even cheaper is that most sheet vinyl doesn’t require any underlay underneath it to give it a nice spongy feeling – this cushioned effect is already built into the bottom layers of the vinyl roll!
 You can find out more about how to lay vinyl flooring in our DIY corner.

-Thanks to its water and stain-resistant properties, it also means you can continue the effect of wooden flooring in areas where you might normally hesitate to put real wood floorings, such as kitchens and bathrooms.
+Vinyl’s water and stain-resistant properties means you can continue the effect of wooden flooring in areas where you might normally hesitate to put real wood floorings, such as kitchens and bathrooms.
 You don’t have to worry about cleaning your vinyl flooring half as often as real wood flooring either.
 Simply clean with a soft brush and damp mop every week.

 LVT flooring

-Luxury vinyl tiles are a suitable flooring option for every room of the house because it's comfortable, cushioned, warm underfoot, water-resistant, and most importantly, look great.
-Our luxury vinyl tiles are a little different to our sheet vinyl floorings, as they come in planks rather than large sheets that are rolled out and stuck to the subfloor – there’s more about that in our 'what is LVT flooring' guide if you want the lowdown on all things LVT.
+Luxury vinyl tiles are fantastic for every room of the house because they’re comfortable, cushioned, warm underfoot, water-resistant, and most importantly, look incredible.
+Our luxury vinyl tiles are a little different to our sheet vinyl floorings, as they come in planks rather than large sheets that are rolled out and stuck to the subfloor.

-There are many beautiful wooden designs available - oak, whitewashed wood, aged wood – and even the most discerning eye will have difficulty distinguishing between LVT and a genuine wooden floor.
-That’s thanks to the many layers that make up our beautiful range of wood effect LVT.
-A protective layer is present on the surface, protecting the floor from potential damage and preventing scratches and stains.
-An acoustic layer reduces surface sound while adding comfort below the wear and tear layer, and a design layer adds amazing style to your flooring.
+There are many beautiful wooden flooring designs available - oak, whitewashed wood, aged wood – and even the most discerning eye will have difficulty distinguishing between LVT and a genuine wooden floor.
+Many different layers make up our beautiful range of wood effect LVT.
+A protective top layer protects the floor from potential damage and prevents scratches and stains.
+The acoustic layer reduces surface sound while adding comfort below the wear and tear layer, and a design layer delivers the look of an authentic wooden floor.

 Engineered wood flooring